Monday, November 4, 2024

 No wonder there were gasps.
 That said, Humes and Boswell did both acknowledge that the wound included the back area initially described.
 But, what everybody thought was an exit wound had now miraculously transformed into an entrance wound!

 Well, cut to the future.
 The autopsy photos didn't show the wound that 44 people saw (including the guys who did the autopsy!) - no brain extruding, no bone gone.
 Just hair.
-Here is the alleged autopsy picture from the back of the brain.
+Here is the "autopsy" picture from the back of the brain - the official autopsy photographer claims that was not his photo and not how the brain looked.

 Seriously, WTF?